A practical guide to Confluence AI chatbot integration in 2026

 Comparing Confluence AI chatbot integration options

 Alright, this is where you have some decisions to make.
-You’ve generally got three ways to go about integrating an AI chatbot with Confluence, and each has its pros and cons.
+You’ve generally got three ways to go about integrating an AI chatbot with Confluence, and each has its strengths.

 Atlassian’s native AI (Rovo)